harmony-one/bounties/docs/guideline.md

 ### 1.2 Catagories of Bounties

-Based on the existing bounties at [our bounty repository](harmony.one/bounties) as 5/23/2021, the bounties can be majorly catagoried to the following types:
+Based on the existing bounties at [our bounty repository](harmony.one/bounties) as 5/23/2021, the bounties can be majorly categorized to the following types:

 #### 1.2.1 Internal bounties